Simula in consortium to build one of the first European quantum computers

 The LUMI-Q consortium builds and expands upon the established LUMI supercomputer which is presently Europe's most powerful supercomputer, of pre-exascale capacity.
 It will provide a European-wide quantum computing environment integrated with major EuroHPC infrastructures.

-Learn more about LUMI-Q and the host sites for new European quantum computers, including the LUMI-Q quantum computer that will be located in Czechia at the IT4Innovations National Supercomputing Centre in Ostrava, in these press releases from EuroHOPC and IT4Innovations.
+Learn more about LUMI-Q and the host sites for new European quantum computers, including the LUMI-Q quantum computer that will be located in Czechia at the IT4Innovations National Supercomputing Centre in Ostrava, in these press releases from EuroHPC and IT4Innovations.

-LUMI-Q consortium members:
+LUMI-Q consortium members

 • VSB - Technical University of Ostrava / IT4Innovations National Supercomputing Center (coordinator), Czechia